josuigoa/langloc/README.md

 If you define the `print_localizable_ids` compilation flag, it will create a file called `localizable_ids` in the translations root directory.
 That file will store the LocalizableID and the name attached to it.

-If you want to the complete example, go to test_project
+If you want a complete example, go to `test_project` folder